BCHM5631 Class Publishes Paper -- remote teaching success !

 In my 10 years of teaching undergraduate and graduate students at Harvard and CU Boulder this was by far the most incredible experience yet!

-This year Michael Smallegan and I developed a computational lab course -- I never guessed it would result in a primary study that we just submitted and published on BioRxiv.
+This year Michael Smallegan and I developed a computational lab course -- I never guessed it would result in a primary study that we just published.

 This class was motivated by the clear revolution in data-sciences and literate programing for ultimate data-analysis reproducibility.
 In fact, the term "Bioinformatics" maybe outdated and is more accurately described as the data-sciences of biology.
 We were inspired that data-science principles in their purity and elegance could be distilled into a course anyone could take -- no terminal experience needed.